Marriage in Japan: Meiji Restoration and modernization (1868–1912)

 During the Meiji period, upper class and samurai customs of arranged marriage steadily replaced the unions of choice and mutual attraction that rural commoners had once enjoyed.
 Rapid urbanization and industrialization brought more of the population into the cities, ending the isolation of rural life.
 Public education became almost universal between 1872 and the early 1900s, and schools stressed the traditional concept of filial piety, first toward the nation, second toward the household, and last of all toward a person's own private interests.
 Marriage under the Meiji Civil Code required the permission of the head of a household (Article 750) and of the parents for men under 30 and women under 25 (Article 772).

 In arranged marriages, most couples met beforehand at a formal introduction called an lit. 'looking at one another' (お見合い, omiai), although some would meet for the first time at the wedding ceremony.
 A visitor to Japan described the omiai as "a meeting at which the lovers (if persons unknown to each other may be so styled) are allowed to see, sometimes even to speak to each other, and thus estimate each others' merits."
 However, their objections carried little weight.
 The meeting was originally a samurai custom which became widespread during the early twentieth century, when commoners began to arrange marriages for their children through a go-between (仲人, nakoudo) or matchmaker.
 The term omiai is still used to distinguish arranged marriages, even when no formal meeting takes place, from a "love match" (恋愛, ren'ai).

+Marriage between a Japanese and non-Japanese person was not officially permitted until 14 March 1873.
+A foreign national was required to surrender their citizenship and acquire Japanese citizenship.